 It’s one thing to know a bathroom renovation is a good investment, another to know how much renovation is worth the money.
-Conventional wisdom holds that rounding up the average of bids from three contractors will give you an idea of what your project will cost, notes Robert Haley, a branch manager and assistant vice president at Huntington National Bank#, who agrees with this rule of thumb.
+Conventional wisdom holds that rounding up the average of bids from three contractors will give you an idea of what your project will cost.

 But you have to be very specific about what you want.
-“It’s crazy how much those prices swing,” says Haley, who adds that being detailed about brand names and types of materials helps to make apples-to-apples comparisons possible and keep costs down.
+It can be surprising how much prices swing.
+Being detailed about brand names and types of materials can help to make apples-to-apples comparisons possible and keep costs down.

-Being clear about your priorities and disciplined about sticking to them is also key to helping prevent cost creep.
-“Know your ‘must-haves’ (the reason behind your remodel) versus your ‘nice-to-haves’ (what you’d like if the budget allows it),” advises Jean Brownhill, CEO of Sweeten††, a homeowner-contractor matchmaking service scheduled to open shop in Chicago, Illinois, this summer.
+Being clear about your priorities and disciplined about sticking to them are also key to helping prevent creeping costs.
+“Know your ‘must-haves’ (the reason behind your remodel) versus your ‘nice-to-haves’ (what you’d like if the budget allows it),” advises Jean Brownhill, CEO of Sweeten††, a homeowner-contractor matchmaking service.

 Once you have an idea of price, choose a contractor who has demonstrated expertise and a willingness to talk through your decisions.
 For example, find someone who can guide you through the pros and cons of spending $700 to move a kitchen sink.
 Exploring online resources can help you find home renovation ideas and avoid common missteps.

 Closely reading contractor bids before you sign can also help protect you from going over budget.
 Make sure that allowances for materials like faucets, lighting, and tiles will cover the quality of those items that you want.
 You may also be able to rein in costs with a little legwork.